Pulse Gym Privacy Policy Should Include

 Details should cover:

-the gym shares data with associated service providers (e.g. payment
+- Whether the gym shares data with associated service providers (e.g. payment services, membership systems)

 - Under